Frequently Asked Questions

 What is the difference between the Asian American Cultural Center and the Asian American Studies Department?

 The Asian American Cultural Center and the Asian American Studies Department both represent the University's commitment to exploring Asian American experiences.
-The AACC is a unit of the Office of Inclusion and Intercultural Relations in Student Affairs and AAS is a program in the College of Liberal Arts and Sciences.
-The Asian American Studies Department offers courses that lead to an interdisciplinary minor, promotes research and publication, and sponsors conferences, colloquia, seminars, brown bag lectures series, invited lectures, and other activities.
-The two units, located at 1208 and 1210 West Nevada Street, are physically connected and share a conference room.
+The AACC is a unit of the Office of Inclusion and Intercultural Relations in Student Affairs and AAS is a department in the College of Liberal Arts and Sciences.
+The Department of Asian American Studies offers courses that lead to an interdisciplinary minor, promotes research and publication, and sponsors conferences, colloquia, seminars, brown bag lectures series, invited lectures, and other activities.
+The two units, located at 1208 and 1210 West Nevada Street, are physically connected by a shared conference room.

 Are there other campus units that focus on the cultures and people of Asia?